Oguzhanka/face_attractiveness/README.md

 test split, all data is read and their labels are stored separately.

 During training, random mini-batches are generated from the whole list of images.
 These batches are given to the model for each call.
-FOr the validation and the test sets, whole data is returned without generating mini-batches.
+For the validation and the test sets, whole data is returned without generating mini-batches.